-Measure 118 would add a costly new 3% tax on sales at every step in the production and selling process in Oregon.
+Measure 118 would add a costly new 3% tax on sales that could apply at every step of the supply chain in Oregon.
 By the time an Oregon product goes from raw materials to a manufacturer to a packaging company to a distributor and then to a retailer, it may have been taxed five times before it finally reaches the consumer - making it far more costly than a typical sales tax.